Arron Banks: Campaign for Brexit

-Following the murder of Jo Cox, Arron Banks commissioned a poll on whether her murder had affected public opinion on voting.
+Following the murder of Labour MP Jo Cox on 16 June 2016, Banks commissioned a poll on whether it had affected public opinion on voting.
 Asked whether the wording of the poll was "tasteless", Banks said "I don't think so", adding that: "We were hoping to see what the effect of the event was.
 That is an interesting point of view, whether it would shift public opinion."